RarelyCharlie/rarelycharlie.github.io/_draft/customindex.md

 <p id="threadcount">0 threads</p>
 <button id="clearcustom" disabled onclick="clearcustom()">Clear custom index</button>

-To build a custom index it's best (but optional) to start by importing the standard index, which contains four forum categories.
 Importing the standard index removes all other forum categories from your custom index.
 Press the button to import or reimport the standard index:

 <p><button id="importstandard" disabled onclick="importstandard()">Import standard index</button></p>
 <progress id="standardprogress" value="0" max="1"></progress>

 Import or reimport an index file for each forum category you want to add.
-You might be able to build index files yourself—see below for details.
-Or you might be able to use an index file someone else built and you downloaded from a file-sharing site (for example, Google Drive).
 To import an index file, choose the file on your computer.
 The file name must be like <code>acf<i>nnn</i>.jslz</code>, where <code><i>nnn</i></code> is the ID of the forum category.

 <p><label id="file" disabled><input id="filechosen" type="file" accept=".jslz" hidden onchange="filechosen(this)">Choose a file</label> <span id="filename"></span></p>
 <progress id="importprogress" value="0" max="1"></progress>